timmichels/opi/SUBGROUPS.md

 ## Minimum Requirements group
    * Description & Responsibilities
-      * This group is defining a set of minimum requirements for D/IPU devices that the Diamond Bluff software frameworks and APIs will interoperate with.
-Devices that do not meet these requirements may still use the Diamond Bluff components, but there may be deficiencies due to missing capabilities in the base hardware platform.
+      * This group is defining a set of minimum requirements for D/IPU devices that the OPI Project software frameworks and APIs will interoperate with.
+Devices that do not meet these requirements may still use the OPI Project components, but there may be deficiencies due to missing capabilities in the base hardware platform.
    * Alignment to project goal(s) -- N/A
    * Leader